foundry-rs/foundry/cli/README.md

     completions              generate shell completions script
     estimate                 Estimate the gas cost of a transaction from <from> to <to> with <data>
-    gas-price                Prints current gas price of target chain help                     Print this message or the help of the given subcommand(s) keccak                   Keccak-256 hashes arbitrary data
+    gas-price                Prints current gas price of target chain index                    Get storage slot of value from mapping type, mapping slot number and input value help                     Print this message or the help of the given subcommand(s) keccak                   Keccak-256 hashes arbitrary data
     lookup-address           Returns the name the provided address resolves to